-Total stock-based compensation expense recorded was approximately \$0, \$32,000 and \$41,000 for the years ended December 31, 2011, 2010 and 2009, respectively.
-In addition to the option grant, the Company paid Mr. Teti approximately \$0, \$184,000 and \$268,000 in fees and expenses for consulting services rendered during the years ended December 31, 2011, 2010 and 2009, respectively.
+Total stock-based compensation expense recorded was approximately \$32,000 for the year ended December 31, 2010.
+In addition to the option grant, the Company paid Mr. Teti approximately \$184,000 in fees and expenses for consulting services rendered during the year ended December 31, 2010.
+There was no stock-based compensation expense recorded or other fees and expenses paid to Mr. Teti during the years ended December 31, 2012 and 2011.

-(13) Commitments and Contingencies
+(14) Commitments and Contingencies